Lilla Jewel Awards

 The Lilla Jewel Award typically opens the application cycle each Spring.
 You can apply for the award via our online platform, Submittable.
 The first time you apply, you will need to create an account with your email address and a password.
 If you don’t see the application in Submittable, that means that the application is not open at this time.

 Yes.
-If you’d like to look at last year’s application questions, you may download a packet here (link upcoming).
+If you’d like to look at the most current application questions, you may download a packet here.

-Please note that we may make changes to the application from one cycle to the next, so make sure you check out the most recent version once the application opens.
+Please note that we may make changes to the application from one cycle to the next, so make sure you check out the most recent version in Submittable once the application opens.

-This opportunity is open to artists of marginalized genders: cisgender women, trans women, trans men, nonbinary people, gender non-conforming people, intersex people, and any-gender people who have been historically underrepresented and/or oppressed by structures of power (i.e. not cisgender men).
+This opportunity is open to artists of marginalized genders: trans and cis women, trans men, nonbinary people, gender non-conforming people, intersex people, and people of any gender that have been historically underrepresented and/or oppressed by structures of power.

 Applicants can can be musicians, performers, filmmakers, dancers, writers, poets, photographers, printmakers, sculptors, and multi-disciplinary and spoken-word artists, among many others.